MicrosoftDocs/learn/learn-pr/student-evangelism/introduction-python-using-datascience-library/includes/09-strings.md

     "That's 2 True"

+ > [!IMPORTANT]
- (Knowledge Check) The following commands are executed in order, what would python display?
+ > Knowledge Check: The following commands are executed in order, what would python display?
 We first run six = "6"